RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Christmas Capers/Christmas Capers.md

 ## Test Your Project { .flag}

-__Click the green flag,__ does the score change when Rudolph touches a present?
+__Click the green flag.__ Does the score change when Rudolph touches a present?

 ## Save your project { .save}